 The Homo sapiens had slender bodies and large brains.
 They made art, cave walls with pictures of people and animals, and painted rocks.
 They even carved the bone in human and animal shapes and even made pottery from clay.
 After around 5000 years, the Homo sapiens began growing crops and other grains to eat.

-4. The Life Of A Hunter-Gatherer:
+4. The Life Of A Hunter-Gatherer

 The hunter-gatherer of the Stone Age ate everything that he found.
 He moved from one place to another in search of food.
 The Early Stone Age people hunted with sharp sticks, but they later used spears tipped with bone or flint and arrows and spears.
 They fished using harpoons and nets.
 The Stone Age people cut the food with sharp stones and cooked on open fire.
 They used animal skins to make clothes and for shelter.

-5. Homes Of The Stone Age People:
+5. Homes of the Stone Age people

 Human ancestors during the Stone Age period lived primarily in caves, some in groups and some solitary.
 The shelters made by the Neanderthals also suggest that they lived in wooden huts.
 Huts made of animal skin over the wooden poles were found in a cave in Grotte du Lazaret in France.
 Huts with divided living spaces, braced with mammoth bones were found in Serbia, Russia, Ukraine, and France.
 This is one of the interesting stone age facts for children.

-6. The Use Stone Tool:
+6. The Use Stone Tool

-7. Stone Age Beliefs:
+7. Stone Age Beliefs

 The early humans developed religious beliefs to explain the world around them.
 Gatherers and Hunters tried to contact the spirit of the animals that they hunted.
-As they began farming and settling, they even started making tombs for the ancestors.
-When they became aware of the changing seasons, they started making up stories regarding the thunderstorms and sunrise.
+As they began farming and settling, they even started making tombs for their ancestors.
+When they became aware of the changing seasons, they started making up stories regarding thunderstorms and sunrise.
 They even started worshiping the forces of nature.
 The large boulder tombs called the megaliths were considered the link between the living and the dead.

-8. Stone Age Clothes:
+8. Stone Age Clothes

 The freezing climate of the ice age made clothing essential for the early.
 They cleaned, prepared and wrapped the animal skins around their bodies to keep them warm.
 Some even decorated their faces with paints made from natural pigments.
 Around 75,000 years ago, the early humans made their first jewelry.
 They used shells, bones, tusks to make bracelets and necklaces.
 It is one of the interesting stone age clothing facts for kids.

-9. Stone Age Food:
+9. Stone Age Food

 Stone Age people lived as hunters and gatherers.
 So instead of growing food, they went out in search of it.
 They fished and hunted for food, especially in the Ice Age.